 Figure 3.1: Network with 5 nodes

-Once the network simulator is started, the each one of the tables are filled dynamically.
-For the ease of demonstration, a network to 5 network nodes including a malicious node (indicated in black) as shown in the figure 3.1 is considered here.
-Following are the trust table records being printed on the terminal for each network node at the 10th second and the 90th second of network lifetime.
+Once the network simulator is started, the each one of the tables is filled dynamically.
+For the ease of demonstration, a network to 5 network nodes including a malicious node (indicated in black) as shown in Figure 3.1 is considered here.
+Following are the trust table records printed on the terminal for each network node at the 10th second and the 90th second of network lifetime.

 Figure 3.2: Trust tables at the 10th second